 As vehicles become increasingly connected and autonomous, the security and integrity of automotive systems is a top priority for the automotive industry.
 The Proactive Safety Principles released in January 2016 demonstrate the automotive industry’s commitment to collaboratively enhance the safety of the traveling public.
 The objective of the fourth Principle, “Enhance Automotive Cybersecurity,” is to explore and employ ways to collectively address cyber threats that could present unreasonable safety or security risks.
 This includes the development of Best Practices to secure the motor vehicle ecosystem.

 To further this objective, the Automotive Information Sharing and Analysis Center (“Auto-ISAC”) has undertaken the task of creating and maintaining a series of Automotive Cybersecurity Best Practices (“Best Practices”).
 The Best Practices cover organizational and technical aspects of vehicle cybersecurity, including governance, risk management, security by design, threat detection, incident response, training, and collaboration with appropriate third parties.

 The Best Practices expand on the Framework for Automotive Cybersecurity Best Practices (“Framework”) published in January 2016 by the Alliance of Automobile Manufacturers (“Auto Alliance”) and the Association of Global Automakers (“Global Automakers”).
-The Auto-ISAC closely collaborated with the two industry associations throughout Best Practices development.
-These Best Practices follow a precedent set by other ISACs and similar organizations that have developed best practices for their respective industries.
+Auto-ISAC closely collaborates with the two industry associations throughout Best Practices development.
+These Best Practices follow a precedent set by other ISACs and similar organizations that have developed Best Practices for their respective industries.

 The Best Practices provide guidance on how individual companies can implement the “Enhance Automotive Cybersecurity” Principle within their respective organizations.
 This document is an Executive Summary of the Best Practices content.